awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/key-management.md

 **Note**
 The key and certificate are also referred to as the core private key and the core device certificate\.

-A Greengrass core supports private key storage using file system permissions\.
+A Greengrass core device supports private key storage using file system permissions or a [hardware security module](hardware-security.md)\.
 If you use file system\-based private keys, you are responsible for their secure storage on the core device\.